aadya940/blog-post/README.md

 On the good side, these matrices are often banded (<i>Because Piecewise, Only a few diagonals are non-zero </i>) with band size `k + 1` where `k` is the degree of each piece.
 Here, since $k$ is just $3$, the number of non-zero elements is $(k + 1) * (num. datapoints)$, in this case it's $4,000,000$.

-By the way, the matrix I'm talking about is called the "design matrix", It is the $X$ when solving the equation $y = X * c$ where $c$ are the coefficients that scale the influence of each column of the design matrix.
-Expanding it further, in our case we're solving this particular equation:
+By the way, the matrix I'm talking about is called the "design matrix", It is built from the values of the basis elements at the data points.
+We solve the equation $y = X * c$ in the least squares sense (that is the $\lambda = 0$ limit of our objective), where $c$ are some coefficients that scale or squish the influence of some columns of the design matrix.
+And since each basis element is non-zero over only a few pieces, the fewer the knots, the smaller the dimension of $X$.
+Expanding it further, the closed-form solution to our minimization problem is given by this matrix equation:

 <img width="500" height="78" alt="image" src="https://github.com/user-attachments/assets/941d2b26-5239-4f77-bb65-0223cb78c0b8" />

 Here, the new $\Omega$ is just the matrix form of the integral of the squared second derivative we saw earlier. <br> Now we have two options, either differentiate and integrate numerically every time to compute $\Omega$ or derive a general matrix form of $\Omega$ which circumvents this procedure, and once you have matrices with nice properties you can apply optimizations on them, inspect them etc. <br> So what is the matrix form and how to compute it? <br> That was about half of my internship.
 Deriving $\Omega$ using papers and books going back to the 1980's.
 Other implementations like the R programming language's libraries are GPL licensed, so we deliberately did not look at their source code (only used their numerical output as a black-box check).
 Apart from that, most of MATLAB, Octave, Julia etc. don't support user defined knot vectors either.

 SciPy did use matrices but they assume the $t$ = $x$ thing and hence, their matrices are more specialized than what the general case needs.
-The complete derivation is available in [this](https://github.com/aadya940/scipy-bspline-testing/blob/main/B_Splines_with_arbitary_knots-gcv.pdf) paper.
+The complete derivation is available in [my companion write-up](https://github.com/aadya940/scipy-bspline-testing/blob/main/B_Splines_with_arbitary_knots-gcv.pdf).
 Also, when $t$ = $x$ the design matrix was a square matrix, now it is not, so we can't apply some shortcuts we applied earlier.
-Furthermore, previously in SciPy you could pass $\lambda$ = None and SciPy would automatically find the appropriate one using an algorithm called Generalized Cross Validation (GCV).
-This algorithm assumed $t$ = $x$ as well, so I went on to derive the general case for that too.
+Furthermore, the fitted curve depends on the value of $\lambda$, so what is a good value of $\lambda$?
+The classic procedure is leave-one-out cross validation, drop one point, fit on the rest, check how well the fit predicts the dropped point, and repeat this for every point and every candidate $\lambda$.
+Accurate, but costly, you refit $n$ times per candidate.
+Generalized Cross Validation (GCV) is a shortcut that estimates the same score from a single fit.
+So previously in SciPy you could pass $\lambda$ = None and SciPy would automatically find the appropriate one using GCV.
+This algorithm assumes the $t$ = $x$ as well, so I went on to derive the general case for that as well.

 I spent some parts of the Internship on Optimizations.
 A few examples:
 - Whenever a matrix is a special type of matrix called a [Hermitian matrix](https://en.wikipedia.org/wiki/Hermitian_matrix) (symmetric, in our real-valued case) and positive definite, you can use SciPy's `solveh_banded` solver which is several times faster than the general `solve_banded` solver.